Important Methods for Writing on Hubpages That Should Not Be Overlooked

 I have been in communication with several of the curators about changes to my hubs, and in the end it turned out better.
 I have also learned a few things from them that I implemented in my other hubs as well.
 Keep an open mind to what’s being done.
 These professionals are paid to improve earnings that benefit both you and HubPages.
 We’re in this together.

-Do Your Editing in Invisible Capsules
+Do Your Editing and Updating in Invisible Capsules

 You may not know this, but while you’re editing a published hub, the changes you make are live!
 That is, people see the half-finished work, even search engine bots see it if they happen to visit while you’re ion the middle of a lengthy update.